lindsaykatz/fb-short-term-mobility/README.md

 5.  `05_mortality_data_clean.R` - clean the Census population data for each state, and the Covid-19 deaths data, in preparation for computing monthly Covid-19 mortality rates.

 6.  `06_get_monthly_travel_rates.R` - compute monthly travel rates using the same methods in the second script, which will be used for adjusting monthly Covid-19 mortality rates in the final script.
+7.  `07_covid_deaths_analysis.Rmd` - this Rmd file (and it's corresponding PDF) contain the code used to perform our Covid-19 mortality rate adjustment application.

 ## plots